 A convenient choice for establishing the displaced-frame Hamiltonian is to work with the ladder operator basis, by diagonalizing the linear and quadratic parts of the Hamiltonian in Eq.~(\ref{eq:multimode_Hamiltonian_start}), followed by canonical quantization.
 Doing so results in the following Hamiltonian

 Here $\mathcal{H}_\textrm{lin}$ is the Hamiltonian of the linearized circuit, describing normal modes with angular frequencies $\omega_i$, coupled to the external charge and phase modulations.
 The nonlinear part, $\mathcal{H}_\textrm{nl}$, represents the phase-modulated Josephson energies beyond the quadratic order, with $\cos_{\mathrm{nl}}(x) = \cos(x) + x^2/2$.
 The normal mode participation ratios in the junctions $\elementdepsymbol{\beta}{J}{ki}$ can be readily obtained from finite-element simulations using methods described in \cite{Nigg2012, Minev2021}.
-The inductor participation ratios $\elementdepsymbol{\beta}{L}{\ell i}$ do not need to be computed, since they will not appear in the final displaced-frame Hamiltonian.
+The inductor participation ratios $\elementdepsymbol{\beta}{L}{\ell i}$ do not need to be computed for the final displaced-frame Hamiltonian, since they are eliminated by the displacement transformation and do not appear in Eq.~\eqref{eq:dfh-Hamiltonian-displaced}.
+They are therefore not required for the DF dynamics and rates considered in this work.
+Additional details are required to perform the explicit displacement transformation when evaluating certain lab-frame dynamics; see Appendix~\ref{app:df_vs_lab}.
 In the presence of non-zero dc-flux bias, the normal modes are defined by expanding the potential around the minimum (or minima), see Appendix \ref{app:dc_flux} for more information.
 It is worth noting that since Eq.~\eqref{eq:dfh-Hamiltonian-lin-nl} treats the circuit as linearized harmonic oscillators with Josephson nonlinearity as an addition, it is only exact for circuits with only extended phase variables, such as the fluxonium.
 For circuits with periodic boundary conditions, such as the transmon, this Hamiltonian serves as an approximation because it does not satisfy the required periodicity (see Appendix~\ref{app:boundary_conditions}).
 Despite this limitation, it effectively describes many practical scenarios, such as the low-lying states of the transmon, though it does not account for charge dispersion~\cite{Koch2007}.